markbellingham/MyEspacio/docs/Testing/Testing.md

+Tests are located inside `/tests`.
+This directory is further split into `Php`  and `Ts` for PHP and TypeScript tests respectively.
+Inside of these, the directory structure should mirror `/src` and `/web/ts` respectively.
 ## PHP
 There are 3 PHP test suites provided.
 CodeSniffer, PHPStan (level 9), and PHPUnit, which can be run from the following composer commands:
 * `phpcs` - CodeSniffer to ensure that the code is formatted to PSR12 standards.